-- the level of demand across our platform and for individual features within our platform; - our ability to grow or maintain our gross logo retention rate and net seat retention rate (each as described under the section titled "Management's discussion and analysis of financial condition and results of operations-Key factors affecting our performance- Retaining existing customers"), expand usage within organizations, retain and increase sales to existing customers and attract new members and customers: - our ability to convert individuals and organizations using our free features or trial subscriptions into paying customers; - our ability to predictably generate revenue through marketing and sales efforts; - the timing and success of new features, integrations, capabilities and enhancements by us to our platform, or by our competitors to their products, or any other changes in the competitive landscape of our market; - our ability to grow and maintain our relationships and/or integrations with our network of third-party partners, including integration partners, channel partners and professional service partners; - our ability to regulate members and member interactions on an increasingly collaborative platform; - our ability to grow revenue share and customer referrals from our partner ecosystem; - our ability to attract new customers and retain existing customers; - the success of our customers' businesses; - our ability to achieve widespread acceptance and use of our platform and features, including the Expensify Card and any new features we may introduce; - our ability to retain customers on annual subscriptions;
+- the level of demand across our platform and for individual features within our platform; - our ability to grow or maintain our dollar-based net retention rate, expand usage within organizations, retain and increase sales to existing customers and attract new members and customers; - our ability to convert individuals and organizations using our free features or trial subscriptions into paying customers; - our ability to predictably generate revenue through marketing and sales efforts; - the timing and success of new features, integrations, capabilities and enhancements by us to our platform, or by our competitors to their products, or any other changes in the competitive landscape of our market; - our ability to grow and maintain our relationships and/or integrations with our network of third-party partners, including integration partners, channel partners and professional service partners; - our ability to regulate members and member interactions on an increasingly collaborative platform; - our ability to grow revenue share and customer referrals from our partner ecosystem; - our ability to attract new customers and retain existing customers; - the success of our customers' businesses: - our ability to achieve widespread acceptance and use of our platform and features, including the Expensify Card and any new features we may introduce; - · our ability to retain customers on annual subscriptions; - our ability to maintain and improve employee efficiency, and our ability to manage third party, outsourced or open source workers to provide value-added services like receipt processing, customer support and engineering;

-- our ability to maintain and improve employee efficiency, and our ability to manage third party, outsourced or open source workers to provide value-added services like receipt processing, customer support and engineering; - errors in our forecasting of the demand for our platform and features, which would lead to lower revenue, increased costs, or both; - the amount and timing of operating expenses and capital expenditures, as well as entry into operating leases, that we may incur to maintain and expand our business and operations and to remain competitive; - the timing of expenses and recognition of revenue; - actual or perceived security breaches, technical difficulties, or interruptions to our platform and features; - pricing pressure as a result of competition or otherwise; - ineffective pricing strategies that could limit customer base expansion, revenue growth and subscription renewals; - adverse litigation judgments, other dispute-related settlement payments, or other litigation-related costs; - the number of new employees hired; - the timing of the grant or vesting of equity awards to employees, directors, or consultants; - · declines in the values of foreign currencies relative to the U.S. dollar; - changes in, and continuing uncertainty in relation to, the legislative or regulatory environment; - legal and regulatory compliance costs in new and existing markets; - costs and timing of expenses related to the potential acquisition of talent, technologies, businesses or intellectual property, and their integration, including potentially significant amortization costs and possible write-downs; - health epidemics, such as the COVID-19 pandemic, or other conditions that impact travel and business spending; and - general economic and market conditions in either domestic or international markets, including geopolitical uncertainty and instability and their effects on software spending.
+- errors in our forecasting of the demand for our platform and features, which would lead to lower revenue, increased costs, or both; - the amount and timing of operating expenses and capital expenditures, as well as entry into operating leases, that we may incur to maintain and expand our business and operations and to remain competitive; - the timing of expenses and recognition of revenue; - actual or perceived security breaches, technical difficulties, or interruptions to our platform and features; - pricing pressure as a result of competition or otherwise; - ineffective pricing strategies that could limit customer base expansion, revenue growth and subscription renewals; - adverse litigation judgments, other dispute-related settlement payments, or other litigation-related costs; - the number of new employees hired; - the timing of the grant or vesting of equity awards to employees, directors, or consultants; - · declines in the values of foreign currencies relative to the U.S. dollar; - changes in, and continuing uncertainty in relation to, the legislative or regulatory environment; - legal and regulatory compliance costs in new and existing markets; - costs and timing of expenses related to the potential acquisition of talent, technologies, businesses or intellectual property, and their integration, including potentially significant amortization costs and possible write-downs; - · health epidemics, such as the COVID-19 pandemic, or other conditions that impact travel and business spending; and - general economic and market conditions in either domestic or international markets, including geopolitical uncertainty and instability and their effects on software spending.